raizen74/aws-sysops/README.md

 - Capacity Reservations can be used with neither placement groups nor Dedicated Hosts.
 - You can share Capacity Reservations with other AWS accounts.

+**Spot Instances**
+You can specify that Amazon EC2 should do one of the following when it interrupts a Spot Instance:
+- Stop the Spot Instance
+- Hibernate the Spot Instance
+- Terminate the Spot Instance
+-
+The **default is to terminate Spot Instances** when they are interrupted.

 ## ALB
 - `HTTP 503: Service unavailable will be received as response` is returned if the target groups for the load balancer have no registered targets.
 - `HTTP 403: Forbidden will be returned` is returned if you configured an AWS WAF web access control list (web ACL) to monitor requests to your Application Load Balancer and it blocked the request.